-These bulbs and corns need well-drained soil in a sunny position ( although colchicums are also happy with dappled shade in the gaps between shrubs).
-As a rough guide , plant each crocus and colchicum bulb three times its own depth measured from top to bottom - and use either a trowel or a special bulb-planting tool (such as the one pictured).
+These bulbs and corns need well-drained soil in a sunny position.
+As a rough guide, plant each crocus and colchicum bulb three times its own depth measured from top to bottom.
+Use either a trowel or a special bulb-planting tool (such as the one pictured).

 Cyclamen do not like to be fully buried, so plant them with their tops peeking out of the soil.
-If you have heavy soil, such as clay, drop a handful of horticultural sand into the bottom of the hole, as this improves the drainage to the crucial rooting area.
+If you have heavy soil, such as clay, drop a handful of horticultural sand into the bottom of the hole.
+This improves the drainage to the crucial rooting area.

 Relax and start planning next year's garden

 As the end of summer draws near, avoid promoting growth outdoors by stopping feeding plants by the end of August.
 Besides being a waste of time, it can even harm the plants.
-For instance, feeding herbaceous perennials kickstarts their effort to produce flowers which might not have time to bloom before the dormant season, using up energy unnecessarily.
-Worse still, feeding shrubs produces a surge of lush, new growth that may not have time to harden off before winter arrives, leaving them vulnerable to being burnt by frost.
+For instance, feeding herbaceous perennials kickstarts their effort to produce flowers.
+These might not have time to bloom before the dormant season, using up energy unnecessarily.
+Worse still, feeding shrubs produces a surge of lush.
+That's new growth that may not have time to harden off before winter arrives, leaving them vulnerable to being burnt by frost.

 As well as taking a step back from gardening, August is the time to review what’s working and what’s not in your outdoor space.
-By late summer, any gaps in borders, or plants that don’t work so well together will have become apparent – so now is a good time to take notes and photographs to help you decide which seeds and bulbs to plan for next year.
+By late summer, any gaps in borders, or plants that don’t work so well together will have become apparent.
+Now is a good time to take notes and photographs to help you decide which seeds and bulbs to plan for next year.
 Head to our helpful how to guide for more advice.

 Most importantly, enjoy the sunshine and your garden before the summer is over.